cibernox/ember-native-dom-helpers/README.md

   every interation with `Ember.run(() => /* interact with element */ );`.

 - `wait` by default: All the helpers return the `wait()` promise, making possible wait for asynchronous side-effects with `async/await`.
+(Note that for using async/await in browsers without native support you must install [ember-maybe-import-regenerator](https://github.com/machty/ember-maybe-import-regenerator))

   ```js
   test('some test', async function(assert) {